Duration | April - July 2020

 The focus lies on the ideas.

 Sympathies and antipathies for individuals are quite natural, but do not belong onto the villageboard - this is why every ad is anonymous.
 When an idea is being submitted, it should be evaluated by its content, not by whom submitted it.
-Also: Especially interoverts can make good use of this save space.
+Also: Especially introverts can make good use of this safe space.

 This concept needs to be tested though!
 Maybe using identities is valid after all, but first it is important to trust individuals with their freedom of anonymity.